Why Become a Police Officer? 5 Reasons You Can't Ignore

 1. You want to be competitively compensated

 It’s also true that police officers are compensated for their work beyond just a paycheck.
-Most officers have access to retirement packages, insurance options and other benefits that go beyond what many private employers can provide.
+Most officers have access to retirement packages, insurance options and other benefits that go beyond what many private employers provide.

 Few careers are as rewarding as law enforcement.
 Police officers spend their days protecting and serving their local communities—not stuck in a desk chair in a cubicle.
 They’re often motivated by working for something greater than themselves, and they can end each day knowing their time and talents are being well spent.
+If you're passionate about helping build a positive police culture in your community, you could make a direct impact.

-Mike Ardolf, law enforcement program coordinator at Rasmussen College and retired special agent for the Minnesota Bureau of Criminal Apprehension, says his motivation for starting a law enforcement career comes from a basis in service.
+Mike Ardolf, Law Enforcement Program Coordinator at Rasmussen College and retired special agent for the Minnesota Bureau of Criminal Apprehension, says his motivation for starting a law enforcement career comes from a basis in service.

-While paper-pushing jobs in which the primary concern is supporting your boss’s bottom line are a dime-a-dozen, your hard work can have a tangible impact on the community you’re working with as a police officer.
+While paper-pushing jobs in which the primary concern is supporting your boss’ bottom line are a dime-a-dozen, your hard work can have a tangible impact on the community you’re working with as a police officer.

 3. You seek a job that will make you proud